TimReifferscheid/GraphQLvsREST/readme.md

 # SimpleNetwork

-This repository contains two different approaches for a very simplified version of a social network api.
+This repository contains two different approaches for a very simplified version of a social network api built in Node.js and Express.

 ## Features